techmyth/techmyth.github.io/content/posts/homelab-ootbi-vsa-initial-setup.en.md

 In this opportunity I am going to show you the initial implementation of the virtual storage appliance from the company `Object First`.
 I will also show you how to access the management Web portal.

-Este dispositivo de `OOTBI` ofrece almacenamiento seguro para la aplicación de resguardo de la compañía `Veeam Backup & Replication`.
-Aquí les dejo el enlace Web de `Object First`:
+This `OOTBI` appliance provides secure storage for the `Veeam Backup & Replication` backup application.
+Here is the `Object First` web link:

 - https://objectfirst.com/object-storage/